yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

-In the case that the cup was initially detect as a circle and the robot is grasping the cup from its bottom side, the cup does not enter the region of interest and so no detection is made by Pick-it.
+In the case that the cup was initially detect as a circle and the robot is grasping the cup from its bottom side, the cup does not enter the region of interest and so no detection is made by Pickit.

 .. raw:: html